spring-projects/spring-guice/README.md

 The `Service` was defined in the Guice module `MyModule`, and then it was be bound to the autowired `spam()` method when Spring started.

+### Filtering out modules from startup of ApplicationContext

+In certain cases you might need to ensure that some modules are not configured at all, even though they might not be present in the final `ApplicationContext`.
+This might be due to external code that may be hard to change that cause side effects at binding time, or for other reasons.
+To ensure this you can define a `ModuleFilter` bean that will be applied for filtering the list of modules in the Guice context before they are touched by the Spring-Guice bridge.
+This will ensure that no `configure()` methods are called on the filtered modules.

 ## Configuration Class Enhancements

 Note that the `Module` bean definition in the example above is